 But also through below itinerary with many of my own pics of our trip.
 But first things first:

 Because of Malmö’s proximity to Denmark and the Øresund bridge, the longest road- and rail bridge in Europe, connects Denmark and Sweden with each other, it’s easiest and fastest to fly to Copenhagen and take the train to Malmö.

 You can also get to Skåne by flying to Malmö, but this will require an extra stop and will take you much longer from the Netherlands.
 The flight to Copenhagen took us just 1,5 hours and it was very easy to take the train at the airport station for a short 20 minute ride over the bridge to Malmö.
 From there we rented a car and drove in less than 1,5 hours to the north-east of Skåne for our first stop at Wanås Hotel & Restaurant near Knislinge.

-To follow our exact 5 day route, I made a custom Google map, click on the letters to see all the recommended stops along the route we did from day to day:
+To follow our exact 5 day route I will share all recommended stops we did from day to day in this blog.